onsi/migration-proposal/stories.prolific.md

 ---

+The master-elected BBS server should never allow multiple simultaneous LRP/Task Convergence runs

+Currently, the endpoints that trigger convergence will always spin up a convergence goroutine.
+Instead, if a convergence goroutine is still running we should queue up at most *one* additional convergence request to run.  (i.e. if during a given convergence run *multiple convergence requests come in* we should only queue up *one* additional convergence request).

+L: versioning, diego:ga

+---

+BBS server should emit metrics

+- Convergence-related metrics (these were lost when we gutted the converger)
+- BBS requests (both # of requests so we can compute request rates, and request latencies)
+- All metrics emitted by the metrics server could, and should, just be emitted by the BBS during the convergence loop.

+L: versioning, diego:ga

+---

 After a BOSH deploy, all data in the BBS should be stored in base64 encoded protobuf format

 This drives out (see https://github.com/onsi/migration-proposal#the-bbs-migration-mechanism):